 Learn more about the Youth Garden Workshops designed for parents, teachers and other volunteers interested in creating or maintaining a youth garden at your school, church or other community entity.
-The Schedule and Registration for the 2013-14 classes will be announced by mid-summer.
-More details and agendas will be provided via email upon registration.
+The Fall Workshop will be held on October 10, 2015 in Irvine.

 School Garden Grants

-Follow each of the links below for complete details of Garden Grants currently open for applications.
-The deadlines are listed below.
-Don’t delay, apply now:
+Follow the link below for complete details of Garden Grants currently open for applications.

 LifeLab and CSGN